The biology of the human body

 There is much debate about how society changes, and how the law must reform to keep up.
 However, human biology has not changed.
 The sex of a baby is determined at the moment of conception, and can be identified in utero.
 Being male or female is coded in our DNA and in every cell of our bodies.
 We are generally very good at recognising who is male and who is female.
 Pathologists and archaeologists can determine the sex of a body from its bones.
 Some activists talk about a sex spectrum, but this is nonsense.
 Some human characteristics are on a spectrum – height and weight, for example.
 Others such as hair, eye and skin colour have a range of possibilities.
 Sex is a simple binary.
 All humans are born of a female, having been made from a small gamete (sperm) from a male which fertilises a large gamete (egg) in a female.

 It may seem surprising that this needs to be said.
 Trans activists like to suggest that sex is not a simple binary.
 They refer to “sex assigned at birth”, as if it’s an arbitrary decision, or based on guesswork.
+They talk about “intersex and non-binary people” as if they are neither male nor female.
 The fact is that a baby’s sex is observed at birth by looking at its genitals, which are its secondary sex organs.
 (Internal sex organs involved in reproduction are the primary sex organs).
 This is true for 99.98% of babies.
-A tiny percentage of babies are born with a disorder of sex development (DSD), also known as intersex which makes their secondary genitals abnormal, and hence at birth their sex is hard to read.
+A tiny percentage of babies are born with a disorder of sex development (DSD), also known as intersex, which makes their secondary genitals abnormal, and hence at birth their sex is hard to read.
 Nowadays, this can be resolved with a simple chromosome test.
 Most babies with a DSD or intersex condition are obviously male or female at birth.
-Read more about chromosomes, biological sex and gender, and DSDs, here.
+Read more about chromosomes, biological sex and gender, and DSDs.

 Male and female bodies are very different.
 This matters, especially in sport.
-Biological sex differences are explained here.
+Biological sex differences are many and significant.
 A recent book by Caroline Criado-Perez, Invisible Women, documents some of the ways society has failed to take proper account of these differences, for example in product design and in healthcare.

 Studies of the transgender population